Bedford Park, London: Fashion

 Living in Bedford Park, with its church, parish hall, club, shops, pub and school of art, became the height of fashion in the 1880s.
-W. B. Yeats, the actor William Terriss, the actress Florence Farr, the playwright Arthur Wing Pinero and the painter Camille Pissarro lived here.
+W. B. Yeats, the actor William Terriss, the actress Florence Farr, the playwright Arthur Wing Pinero and painters including Camille Pissarro lived here.
 Pissarro made five paintings of the estate among his London works.
 Living there was felt to signify some connection with aestheticism.
-Nine painters contributed works to an 1882 illustrated book, Bedford Park, celebrating the suburb.
+Nine painters (John Charles Dollman; Edward Hargitt; Thomas Erat Harrison; F. Hamilton Jackson; Joseph Nash, Jr.; Henry M. Paget; Thomas Rooke; Manfred Trautschold; Vincent Brooks; and Berry F. Berry) contributed works to an 1882 illustrated book, Bedford Park, celebrating the suburb.
+The artist Edmund Blair Leighton, too, was one of the first residents of Bedford Park, first in Queen Anne's Grove by 1881 and then Priory Road (now Priory Avenue) until 1922.

-Bedford Park is Saffron Park in G. K. Chesterton's The Man Who Was Thursday and Biggleswick in John Buchan's Mr Standfast.
+The suburb is Saffron Park in G. K. Chesterton's The Man Who Was Thursday and Biggleswick in John Buchan's Mr Standfast.
 The Man Who Was Thursday begins:

 The suburb of Saffron Park lay on the sunset side of London, as red and ragged as a cloud of sunset.
 It was built of a bright brick throughout; its sky-line was fantastic, and even its ground plan was wild.
 It had been the outburst of a speculative builder, faintly tinged with art, who called its architecture sometimes Elizabethan and sometimes Queen Anne, apparently under the impression that the two sovereigns were identical.
 It was described with some justice as an artistic colony, though it never in any definable way produced any art.
 But although its pretensions to be an intellectual centre were a little vague, its pretensions to be a pleasant place were quite indisputable.
 The stranger who looked for the first time at the quaint red houses could only think how very oddly shaped the people must be who could fit in to them.

-Fletcher wrote that Chesterton knew the suburb well, having met his future wife there; his depiction of it was "somewhat fantastic, somewhat inaccurate", as he liked to dramatise people, but his depiction was one of many, portraying Bedford Park as "Arcadian, Aesthetic, Bohemian; as ... a romantic Socialist Co-operative".
+Fletcher wrote that Chesterton knew the suburb well, having met his future wife Frances Blogg there; his depiction of it was "somewhat fantastic, somewhat inaccurate", as he liked to dramatise people, but his depiction was one of many, portraying Bedford Park as "Arcadian, Aesthetic, Bohemian; as ... a romantic Socialist Co-operative".
 Its residents were "artists, poets, academics, journalists, actors" and educated professionals, all self-conscious and articulate.